 Gaathi VDC, Sindhupalchok

 As an ex-Dalit family, Suku Mia and Jagaar Birey Nepali live just outside of the main village boundaries of Gaathi, together with their children and grandchildren.
-As children of a marginalised caste Suku and Jagar received no education, and the Surke-Thalis, (small traditional bags / purses) they make are a major source of income support for their family.
+As children of a marginalised caste, Suku and Jagar received no education.
+The Surke-Thalis, (small traditional bags / purses) they make are a major source of income support for their family.

 The Nepali family have relied on their skills as tailors for generations.
 After losing his home 3 times to landslides and the earthquakes the youngest son still lives and works with his parents.
 However, now both in their 60s, Suku and Jagar are the only local villagers who still have the skills required to make a Surke-Thali.